First siege of Missolonghi: Siege

 After the battle of Peta and the fall of Suli, the road to Missolonghi for the Ottomans was clear.
-An Ottoman force of 11,000 troops, led by Omer Vrioni and Reşid Mehmed Pasha, alongside part of the Ottoman fleet led by Yussuf Pasha of Patras sieged the town on 25 October 1822.
-Inside the fortified town, there was Alexandros Mavrokordatos, Markos Botsaris, Athanasios Razi-Kotsikas and around six hundred men with fourteen guns.
+An Ottoman force of 11,000 troops, led by Omer Vrioni and Reşid Mehmed Pasha, alongside part of the Ottoman fleet led by Yussuf Pasha of Patras besieged the town on 25 October 1822.
+Inside the fortified town, there were Alexandros Mavrokordatos, Markos Botsaris, Athanasios Razi-Kotsikas and around six hundred men with fourteen guns.
 The food and ammunition they possessed would last for only a month.
-The Ottomans could easily take the city with an attack, although they preferred making negotiations with the besieged Greeks.
-The Greeks took advantage of this, dragging the negotiations out until the reinforcements from the south arrived.
-In November, the Greek fleet arrived and targeted the Ottoman ships.
+The Ottomans could have easily taken the city with an attack, but they instead started negotiations with the besieged.
+The Greeks took advantage of this, dragging the negotiations out until reinforcements from the south arrived in November.
+The Greek fleet targeted the Ottoman ships.
 More than 1,000 soldiers with food disembarked, relieving the besieged Greeks who subsequently ceased the negotiations.
 Upon realising their mistake, the Ottomans resumed the siege in earnest.

-After a month of bombardment and sorties, the main Ottoman assault was set for the night of 24 December, before Christmas, expecting that the Greeks would be caught by surprise.
-Unknown to the Ottomans, the Greeks were warned by Vryonis' Greek secretary, allowing them to make preparations and causing the Ottomans to lose the element of surprise.
-In the upcoming conflict the Ottomans were defeated and the siege was subsequently lifted on December 31.
-The Ottoman army, while retreating, passed through the flooded Achelous River where more than five hundred men drowned.
+After a month of bombardment and sorties, the main Ottoman assault was set for the night of 24 December, just before Christmas, expecting that the Greeks would be caught by surprise.
+Unbeknownst to the Ottomans, the Greeks were warned by Vrioni's Greek secretary, allowing them to make preparations and causing the Ottomans to lose the element of surprise.
+In the upcoming conflict, the Turks were defeated and the siege was subsequently lifted on December 31.
+The Ottoman army, while retreating, passed through the flooded Achelous River, where more than five hundred men drowned.